mautic/documentation/leads/lead_monitoring.md

 ### Website Monitoring

 Monitoring all traffic on a website can be done by adding a single tracking pixel to the website.
 It is important to note that traffic will not be monitored from logged-in Mautic users.
-To check that the pixel is working, use an incognito or private browsing window.
-Traffic will not be monitored until the session times out or the user logs out of Mautic.
+To check that the pixel is working, use an incognito or private browsing window or simply log-out of Mautic prior to testing.

 ```
 http://yourdomain.com/mtracking.gif